tektoncd/dashboard/DEVELOPMENT.md

 1. [`dep`](https://github.com/golang/dep): For managing external Go
    dependencies. - Please Install dep v0.5.0 or greater.
 1. [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/): For
-   interacting with your kube cluster
+   interacting with your kube cluster.

+   Note that there exists a bug in certain versions of `kubectl` whereby the `auth` field is missing from created secrets.
+Known good versions we've tested are __1.11.3__ and __1.13.2__.

 ### Checkout your fork